bretpos/to-do-list/README.md

 # To-Do List

-**To-Do List** is a web application that lets you keep track of whats important.
+**To-Do List** is a web application that lets you keep track of what's important.

 ## User Stories